jim-schwoebel/allie/README.md

 Create YAML means that the entire repository will be generated to host the model for production.

 Model compression if True compresses the model for production purposes to reduce memory consumption.
 Note this only can happen on Keras or scikit-learn / TPOT models for now.

-## types of data

-Load folders and data script type based on principal type of file.

-* Audio --> .WAV / .MP3 (can transcribe) --> .WAV
-* Text --> .TXT / .PPT / .DOCX --> .TXT
-* Images --> .PNG / .JPG (can transcribe images) --> .PNG
-* Video --> .MP4 / .M4A (can transcribe video, audio, and images) --> .MP4
-* CSV --> .CSV --> loads categorical and numerical data into .JSON

-This aligns well with how we define 'samples' in our pipeline.

 ## References
 ### Bias discovery